An easy recipe for Pork Salsa Verde (Green Chile Pork), made in the slow-cooker.

 Leftover pork is absolutely fantastic in Pork Enchiladas Suizas (link below).
 If you’ve made stew with the pork, you can pull any remaining pork out of the broth to use for enchiladas.
 I have also frozen the leftovers for an easy meal whenever I want.

-- 2 tbsp. rich lard butter, or canola oil
+- 2 tbsp. rich lard (or use butter or canola oil)

 - 1 medium onion diced

 - 2 cups salsa verde divided (see Recipe Note #1)